daothauvin/burp/JOURNAL.md

 Correction of a typo in define.h
 Finishing syntax analyser with error handling and negative number handling Starting interface window and handle user inputs

+## Week 2 - 8 March
+Added the commands functions declaration
+Started the implementation of commands' functions